cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 # Introduction

 Most Data Warehouse Platforms have unique properties and implementations depending on available budget, technology, types of data, types of usecases.
-Therefore the variety of tools for analyzing, modelling and implementing Data Warehouses ist large and will not get smaller in the future.
+Therefore the variety of tools for analyzing, modelling and implementing Data Warehouses is large and will not get smaller in the future.

 Even though the data vault approach provides a hugh leap to unifiy, generalize and standardize the modelling and loading of data, the toolset to implement data vault is fragmented and has mostly no interoperability.

-At cimt ag we developed and adapted multiple variants of tools and frameworks to support the modelling and loading, depending on the needs and capabilities of our customers.
+At cimt ag we developed and adapted multiple variants of tools and frameworks to support the modelling and loading of Data Vault, depending on the needs and capabilities of our customers.
 Exchangebilty of our tools between different teams/projects was very limited.
-One major issue was the lack of a technology independent approach to describe the major asset, we always create: **The Data Vault Pipeline**
+One major issue was the lack of an independent approach to describe the major asset, we always create: **The Data Vault Pipeline**

 This concept defines a data structure with all necessary information to generate/implement/execute a data vault loading process.
-The structure is independent from any technology/product.
+The structure is independent from any technology or product.
 It can be produced, converted and consumed by any tool, that wants to support it.
-This will allow development of tools with excellent functional support for a specific step in the implementation process rather then to trying solve all problems of a data warehouse more at once (and therefore more or less bad).
+This will enable development/adoption/integration/chaining of tools that focus on specific steps in the implementation process.
+Rather then trying to solve all problems in one tool (that either will be very expensive or might not support all steps of the implementation on the necessary level), there will be a more loosly coupled set of tools with exchangable components, depending on the individual requirements of the project.

+## Release 0.x

+Currently the concept is under development.
+Event though many elements are already tested, there can be some minor changes due to upcoming insights from the proof of concept implementation.
+The release number will be the first global indicator identify the compatibilty of a spefic toolset.

+## License
+This concept is published under the Creative Commons License CC BY-ND 4.0.

+It allows reusers to copy and distribute the material in any medium or format in **unadapted form only**, and only so long as attribution is given to the creator.
+The license allows for commercial use.

 # DVPD as information base in the ecosystem of a data vault plattform
 DVPD will act as the full information base to aggregate and transport all the information, collected or used in the various tasks to design, implement and operate a data warehouse plattform: